 While the additional nodes are being provisioned, run sinfo to watch the nodes being allocated:

 You can also check the VM instances section in Google Cloud Console to view the newly provisioned nodes.
+It will take a few minutes to spin up the nodes and get Slurm installed before the job is allocated to the newly allocated nodes.

 Monitor squeue until the job has completed and no longer listed: